HelenSobi/MoviesFinder_ReactApp/README.md

     deploys
     2. Use an existing project
-    3. What do you want to use as your public directory? dist 4.Configure as a single-page app (rewrite all urls to /index.html)?
-No
+    3. What do you want to use as your public directory? dist 4.Configure as a single-page app (rewrite all urls to /index.html)? yes
     5. Set up automatic builds and deploys with GitHub?
 No firebase.json file created